NikhilM98/sugarizer-school-portal-server/README.md

 Under the hood, Sugarizer School Portal is a Kubernetes cluster that is able to create/manage on-demand new Sugarizer Server instances.

+## Install using Helm
+[Sugarizer School Portal Chart](https://github.com/nikhilm98/sugarizer-school-portal-chart/) can be used for setting up Sugarizer School Portal Server deployment on a Kubernetes cluster (Currently supports only GKE).
+Refer to [this](https://github.com/nikhilm98/sugarizer-school-portal-chart/) repository for setup instructions.

 ## Environment Setup
-If you don't have a Local Kubernetes set-up, you can follow these steps to set-up a working development environment.
+If you do not have a Kubernetes set-up, you can follow these steps to set-up a working development environment.
-### Install MicroK8s
+### Install MicroK8s (For Local Kubernetes set-up)
+If you do not have access to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) or any other Kubernetes provider, you can set-up a local Kubernetes environment in your system.
 You can follow MicroK8s [documentation](https://microk8s.io/docs/) to install MicroK8s in your system.
 MicroK8s can be installed by running these commands:
 ```bash
 # Install MicroK8s